lostfleetdev/tripmaster/docs/MARIADB_SETUP.md

-# MariaDB Setup Guide for TRIPI
+# MariaDB Setup Guide for TripMaster

-This guide will help you set up MariaDB for local development with the TRIPI application.
+This guide will help you set up MariaDB for local development with the TripMaster application.

 ## Overview

-TRIPI now supports MariaDB integration through a local backend service.
+TripMaster now supports MariaDB integration through a local backend service.
 The architecture includes:
 - React frontend (port 3000)
 - Express.js backend API (port 3001)
 - MariaDB database (port 3306)